Oracle Unlimited license agreement

 Employee-Based Entity Inclusion

-- Management: This clause offers a method to expand the ULA coverage within defined limits, necessitating ongoing monitoring of employee numbers across all entities to maintain compliance.
+• Management: This clause offers a method of expanding the ULA coverage within defined limits.
+The number of employees across all entities must be monitored continuously to maintain compliance.

 While terms can vary, some of the most common ones include: